October 14, 2016

-Aside from the elements of our Christian faith and worship practices, churches are not so different from secular nonprofit organizations, and can learn valuable lessons from our non-religious cousins.
-We can learn a thing or two from nonprofit best practices in financial management, organizational development, strategic planning, marketing/communications, and <GASP!> fundraising.
+Aside from the elements of our Christian faith and worship practices, churches are not so different from secular nonprofit organizations, and we can learn valuable lessons from our non-religious cousin - from nonprofit best practices in financial management, organizational development, strategic planning, marketing/communications, and (gasp!) fundraising.

 Oh, I’d be happy to help behind the scenes, but I do NOT want to ask anyone for money.
 I’m just not comfortable sitting down to talk with anyone about money.
 I’m not good at fundraising.

-I’d like to offer a concept from the secular nonprofit world that just might ease some fears about fundraising.
+This article offers a concept from the secular nonprofit world which might just ease some fears about fundraising.
 It is called the Constituency Model.

 Constituency Model Concept

 The Constituency Model consists of concentric circles that represent levels of connection an organization’s constituents have to an organization.
-I have modified the model to fit the structure and life of the Episcopal Church.
+The model has been modified to fit the structure and life of the Episcopal Church.
 The model can serve as a powerful fundraising and engagement tool for finding donors and volunteers and more deeply engaging those who already contribute time and talent.